Georgia snaps 41-year title drought with 33-18 win over Bama

+INDIANAPOLIS (AP)Confetti rained down on Georgia.
+The Bulldogs fans chanted ”Kir-by, Kir-by!”

+Four decades of pent-up emotion were unleashed Monday night as the Bulldogs snapped a frustrating national championship drought by vanquishing their nemesis.

-INDIANAPOLIS (AP) — Stetson Bennett delivered the biggest throws of his storybook career and Georgia’s defense sealed the sweetest victory in program history, vanquishing rival Alabama 33-18 Monday night for its first national title in 41 years.
+Stetson Bennett delivered the biggest throws of his storybook career and Georgia’s defense sealed the sweetest victory in program history, beating Alabama 33-18 in the College Football Playoff for its first title in 41 years.

+”I’ve never been around a group of players that really wanted it so bad and wouldn’t be denied,” Georgia coach Kirby Smart said. ”I told the guys in the locker room, just take a picture of this.”

+Smart, a Bulldogs defensive back in the mid-1990s, returned to his alma mater in 2016 after helping Nick Saban build a dynasty as an assistant at Alabama.

 The final blow came from Georgia’s dominant defense.
 Kelee Ringo intercepted an underthrown deep ball down the sideline by Heisman Trophy winner Bryce Young.